 Increase Your Efficiency

 If you reduce the time limit on a task that usually takes you three hours to one hour, you won’t believe the results.
 You will do better, do it faster, and feel less tired.
-Believe it or not, if you tidy up the house without being distracted by Netflix or Instagram, you can do it in forty minutes!
+Believe it or not, if you tidy up the house without being distracted by Netflix or Instagram, you can do it in less time!

 Create a Personal Schedule